ml-energy/zeus/docs/getting_started/index.md

     bash
 ```

-1. Mounts all GPUs into the Docker container. `nvidia-docker2` provides this option.
+1. Mounts all GPUs into the Docker container.
 2. `SYS_ADMIN` capability is needed to change the GPU's power limit or frequency.
 See [here](#system-privileges).
 3. PyTorch DataLoader workers need enough shared memory for IPC.
 Without this, they may run out of shared memory and die.